 The Moorish Barracks, Barra, Macau

-With pieces of Indian architectural rhythm, this is the perfect place to get lost between cultures.
+With pieces of Indian architecture, this is the perfect place to get lost between cultures.
 The Moorish Barracks was built in 1874 for troops from Goa (Portuguese India) to reside, as they were here to support the local police.
-Surrounded by balconies, the bright-yellow building is the perfect spot for beautiful photoshoots, where European and eastern elements blend.
+Surrounded by balconies, the bright-yellow building is the perfect spot for beautiful photoshoots, where European and Eastern elements blend.

 Tip: Just a few steps away is one of the most iconic temples in Macau.
 Enjoy strolling down the street while taking in the sights.
 To get there, take buses n.
 1, 2, 5, 6B, 10, 10A, 11, 18, MT4 and get off at Barra or Lilau Square